Student Health Services :: On- & Off-Campus Services

 - United HealthCare

 Students may use their health insurance for any and all visits as long as Student Health Services is in-network.
 Students who do not currently have health insurance will be responsible for fees incurred for services.
-We currently accept cash, Lion Cash, and major credit cards (Visa, MasterCard, Discover and American Express).
-Students with a remaining balances including the late fee will be turned over to the Bursar’s office for collection resulting in failure to graduate or register for classes and/or obtain a transcript until balances are paid.
+We currently accept cash, check and major credit cards (Visa, MasterCard, Discover and American Express).
+Students with remaining balances, including any late fees, will be subject to holds placed on their MyLeo accounts which can result in failure to graduate, register for classes and/or obtain a transcript until balances are paid.
 For questions regarding holds for unpaid services, please call 903.886.5853.

-There is a limited number of parking places located directly in front of the Health Center, in Henderson Hall.
-Faculty/staff parking and student parking is also located close to the front of Henderson Hall, in parking lot J.
+There is a limited number of parking places located directly in front of Student Health Services at Henderson Hall.
+There is parking specifically for Student Health’s patients located near the front of Henderson Hall in parking lot 7.

 Information for Parents

-Due to privacy laws, once the child has turned 18 we can no longer discuss any aspect of their medical care.
+Due to privacy laws, once the child has turned 18 Student Health Services can no longer discuss any aspect of their medical care.
 If the student wishes, they can fill out a Patient Request Regarding Health Information Release form to allows Student Health Services to share access to their personal health information to those individuals of their choosing.
-The student must come to the Health Center and personally inquire about their medical records and bills.
+The student must come to or call Student Health Services to inquire about their medical records and bills.

 Student Health Services will not provide class excuses.
 Students will be required to work with their instructor(s) in regards to their absence(s).
-Each patient is given a discharge summary at the end of each appoint with the providers and/or upon payment for services; however, this is not a class excuse and is solely for insurance purposes should the student choose to file a claim.
+Each patient is given a discharge summary at the end of each appoint with the providers and/or upon payment for services.
+However, this is not a class excuse.
 Students are encouraged to communicate with their instructors if they are going to miss class for any reason.

-We highly value the privacy of all our patients and use strict confidentiality when addressing your health needs and information.
+We value the privacy of all our patients and use strict confidentiality when addressing your health needs and information.
 Personal health information may be disclosed during the course of your conversation/treatment at Student Health Services.
 Therefore, we recommend that you see the nurse/provider by yourself, rather than bringing a friend/family member into the examination room with you.
-Friends/family members may use our waiting room during your visit with the provider or SHS team member.
-Secure TAMUC WiFi is available in the waiting room.
+Friends/family members may use our waiting room during your visit with the provider or Student Health Services team member.
+TAMUC WiFi is available in the waiting room.

-Tuberculosis tests will be performed Monday, Tuesday, Wednesday and Friday.
-Students must return to the Health Center 48 to 72 hours after the administration of the test to have the results read.
+Tuberculosis tests will be performed Monday, Tuesday and Wednesday.
+Students must return to Student Health Services 48 to 72 hours after the administration of the test to have the results read.

 Wait time for lab test results vary depending on the test performed.
-Students will be notified via phone, text message or e-mail when their lab results are ready.
-Students must return to the Health Center to pick up their results.
-A copy of your results will be given to you upon returning to the Health Center.
+Students will be notified via phone call and/or secure message/email when their lab results are ready.
+Students may return to Student Health Services to pick up a physical copy of their results, or they are able to receive a copy through our secure portal.

 Prescription of Contraceptives

-New patients will be required to have a consultation with the medical provider prior to receiving a prescription.
-If possible, please bring previous pap smear results, Depo-Provera injections, and any other relevant office notes or results, or you can have a copy of records sent/faxed to SHS before your appointment.
+New patients will be required to have a consultation with one of Student Health’s medical providers prior to receiving a prescription.
+If possible, please bring previous pap smear results, Depo-Provera injections, and any other relevant office notes or results, or you can have a copy of your records faxed to Student Health Services before your appointment.
 Student Health Services fax number is 903.886.5854.

 Student Health Services will administer allergy injections to students.
-Those who wish to have their injections given at the Health Center will be required to provide the following:
+Those who wish to have their injections given at Student Health Services will be required to provide the following:

 - a request for administration of immunotherapy at an outside medical facility

-Injections will be given Monday-Friday between 8:15-11:00 a.m. and 1:15-4:00 p.m.
-Students will be required to wait a minimum of 20 minutes after receiving the injection; this is a mandatory wait time, failure to comply will result in denial of future allergy injections so please plan accordingly.
+Injections will be given Monday through Friday between 8:15 a.m. – 11:00 a.m. and 1:15 p.m. – 4:00 p.m.
+Students will be required to wait a minimum of 20 minutes after receiving the injection.
+This is a mandatory wait time, and failure to comply will result in denial of future allergy injections so please plan accordingly.

-The state of Texas allows Pas and NPs limited prescription authority for scheduled III-V medications.
+The State of Texas allows PAs and NPs limited prescription authority for Scheduled III, IV, and V medications.
 Any situation requiring more extensive use of narcotics will be referred to a pain specialist or specialty clinic.